jyzhu-pointless/jyzhu-pointless.github.io/index.md

 ## Seminars

-> Click the seminar titles to get the slides in PDF format.
+> Click the titles to get presentation slides in PDF format.

 - 🆕 Talk at the [**XXVII International Congress of Entomology**](https://ice2024.org/), Kyoto: [Population suppression with dominant female-lethal alleles is boosted by homing gene drive](static/Jinyu_ICE2024.pdf). `Aug 2024`